Terence Winch at the KGB Bar, NYC, October, 2008. Photo (c) Star Black

 TW has also written for The Washington Post, The Washingtonian, The Village Voice, The Wilson Quarterly, The Dictionary of Irish Literature, The Oxford Companion to American Poetry, and other books and publications.

 In addition to an American Book Award and the Columbia Book Award, Terence Winch has also received a National Endowment for the Arts Fellowship in poetry, as well as grants from the DC Commission on the Arts & Humanities, the Maryland State Arts Council, and the Fund for Poetry.
 He is also the winner of a Gertrude Stein Award for Innovative Writing.
+In May of 2014, he was graduate commencement speaker at Madison Square Garden for his alma mater, Iona College, at which event he was awarded an honorary doctorate.

 "Reading Terence Winch's work, I'm reminded not only that he is a poet I've imitated and consciously tried to learn from, since I first read his poems some 25 years ago, but also that he is one of my favorite contemporary poets.
 No one is as cleverly topical, as contemporary in his voice, no one is as fresh in his language and observations, no one is funnier." ---Roland Flint, 1998.